Social and Behavioral Sciences

 Concentration in Public Health

 The Public Health concentration is intended to prepare SBS majors to become decision makers and policy advocates by shaping their ability to understand myriad public health concerns, and developing their facility in applying pertinent theoretical and practical knowledge to create a safe and functioning society.
 The concentration also prepares students for the pursuit of graduate study in Public Health and Policy.

-Important: Public Health is also available as a Minor for students in any USM degree program, and as a Certificate, which is open to anyone.
-This page describes the Public Health Concentration.
-Click here for information on the PH Minor, and here for information on the PH Certificate.
+IMPORTANT: This page describes the Public Health Concentration.
+Public Health (offered through the Social and Behavioral Sciences program) is also available as a Minor for students in any USM degree program, and as a Certificate, which is open to anyone.
+Students pursuing the Public Health Concentration may also be interested in USM's Bachelor in Public Health.

 **Students should complete the necessary paperwork so that the Public Health Concentration appears on their MaineStreet academic plan.**